fivetran/dbt_jira_source/README.md

 ## Step 1: Pre-Requisites
 You will need to ensure you have the following before leveraging the dbt package.
 - **Connector**: Have the Fivetran Jira connector syncing data into your warehouse.
-- **Database support**: This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.
+- **Database support**: This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.
 Ensure you are using one of these supported databases.
 - **dbt Version**: This dbt package requires you have a functional dbt project that utilizes a dbt version within the respective range `>=1.0.0, <2.0.0`.
 ## Step 2: Installing the Package
 Include the following jira_source package version in your `packages.yml`